 Whatever your reason, quitting smoking is your decision.
 If you’re ready, hypnosis can help.

 Maybe you’ve tried other ways to quit.
 The patch, the gum, the pills: Wellbutrin®, Zyban® Chantix®; cold turkey, lasers, acupuncture, electronic cigarettes, ear stapling… If you’re like most smokers, you’ve tried it all before, and failed over and over again.
 Why do these methods fail?
 Because it’s not physical, it’s a HABIT!
+And habits are run by the subconscious mind, and that’s why hypnosis to stop smoking is the most effective method.
 Most other methods fail because they focus on the physical effect of smoking which is so minor it’s insignificant.
 Think about it: if it was really the nicotine, the patch and gum would ALWAYS work.
 Period.

 Most of our smoking cessation clients come to us saying that we’re their last hope, because nothing else worked.
 After they’ve quit, they all say: “I wish I’d come here first!”
 Compare hypnosis with other methods and read the research findings, then make your decision.